rdammkoehler/DockerKata/09_delete_image_by_tag.md

 ## Intent

-The purpose of this kata is to familarize yourself with the process of deleting an image from your local docker registry using a tag to select a specific image.
+The purpose of this kata is to familiarize yourself with the process of deleting an image from your local docker registry using a tag to select a specific image.

 ## Overview

-In this exercies we will list the images on in the local registry and then delete one using a tag to identify the image.
+In this exercise, we will list the images on in the local registry and then delete one using a tag to identify the image.

 ## Kata Steps